yijietseng/PriceLab_SoundBoard/README.md

 pygame, Pillow, tkinter and the sounds and pictures of our lab memebers

 sounds and pictures can be found in the dependency.zip

+## Usage
+Download the executable file and execute it to play sounds